matthew-andrews/dom/README.md

 # dom

 Simple performant dom helpers with no dependencies.
-Compiles and minifies down to less an one k.
+Compiles and minifies down to < 2kb.

 ## elementsByTag(tag, el)